Glaucoma

 For the eye to maintain its external shape, there must be a certain amount intraocular pressure.
 Otherwise, the eye would shrink.
 The intraocular pressure is measured in milimeters of mercury (mm Hg).
 The blood pressure is also measured in the same unit.
 Normaly, the intraocular pressure ranges between 10 and 21 mm Hg.
 It changes approximately 4 mm Hg throughout the day and is higher in the morning compared to the evening.
 The intraocular pressure is regulated by the aqueous humor.
 The aqueous humor passes beside the lens and reaches to the anterior chamber of the eye through the pupil where it drains back into the the canal of Schlemm via the trabecular meshwork which functions as a filter.

 Glaucoma leads to a damaged optic nerve and the narrowing of the visual field.
-Glaucoma has different types.
-It is not possible to treat damages that have already been caused by any type of glaucoma.
-Especially two types are very important: chronic (open-angle) glaucoma and narrow-angle glaucoma.
+It has different types.
+It is not possible to treat damages that have already been caused by any type.
+Especially two types are very important: chronic (open-angle) and narrow-angle.

 In open-angle glaucoma, the values of increased intraocular pressure may be 30 mmHg or above, and this arises from the structure called the trabecular meshwork.
 At advanced ages, the pores in the trabecular meshwork may be obstructed or the structure may get thick spontaneously.
 Therefore, flow of the aqueous humor is prevented and the intraocular pressure is increased.
 These changes that occur on both sides are normally hidden processes.
 Chronic (open-angle) glaucoma is the most common type of glaucoma.
 After the age of 40 years approximately 2% of the population is compromised by this disease.
 Approximately 12% of the cases of blindness in industrialized countries are related with glaucoma.
 Especially relatives of glaucoma patients, diabetes patients and patients with advanced myopia have a high risk in terms of glaucoma.